 How it Works

 The Height Floor setting is enabled by default on all Skydio 2 drones.
-While this setting is enabled, Skydio 2 will attempt to remain at least 8 ft above the ground while in any autonomous follow mode.
+While this setting is enabled, Skydio 2 will attempt to remain at least 8 ft above the tracked subject while in any autonomous follow mode.
 This helps create a buffer of space between the Skydio 2 and any moving objects, such as people, pets or vehicles.

 While enabled, the Height Floor setting may affect your flight in a number of ways: